Manav-p765/c-project/README.md

-This are mhy c language projects while learning it.
+This are my c language projects while learning it.